Monroe County, New York: High technology

+Major employers

-Several industries occupy a major portion of the jobs located regionally, with healthcare comprising a significant portion of jobs in Monroe County.
-The U of R (including its numerous hospitals) is the largest employer regionally with over 27,000 workers; Rochester Regional Health (parent company of Rochester General and Unity Hospitals) is the second largest consisting of over 15,000.
+Several industries occupy a major portion of the jobs located regionally, with health care comprising a significant portion of jobs in Monroe County.
+The University of Rochester (including its numerous hospitals) is the largest employer regionally with over 27,000 workers; Rochester Regional Health (parent company of Rochester General and Unity hospitals) is the second largest consisting of over 15,000.
 Wegmans is third with about 13,000 local employees.